highereditmgt/it-templates/csi/process-template.md

 The purpose of this process is to FIXME.

+## Scope

+The scope of this process is FIXME.

 ## Process owner

 The process owner for this process is FIXME (e.g. a role).
 The process owner is accountable for this process documentation being up-to-date and representative of the current process.